Foreign Business Act in Thailand: Rules, Restrictions, and Opportunities

 Main prohibitions under the Foreign Business Act

-The Foreign Business Act contains strict prohibitions and penalties to deter non-compliance.
-One of the main prohibitions is nominee shareholding arrangements.
-The situation where a Thai national holds shares on behalf of a foreign investor without actual control or ownership, is explicitly prohibited as they undermine ownership restrictions.
-Authorities closely monitor companies for suspicious nominee structures, especially disproportionate financial agreements lacking genuine investment from Thai shareholders.
+The Foreign Business Act imposes strict prohibitions and penalties to deter non-compliance.
+One of the Act’s core prohibitions targets nominee shareholding arrangements.
+When a Thai national holds shares on behalf of a foreign investor without genuine ownership or real decision-making power, the arrangement violates the Act because it circumvents statutory foreign ownership restrictions.
+Authorities actively monitor corporate structures for indicators of nominee arrangements, particularly when Thai shareholders lack genuine financial contributions or when financial arrangements appear disproportionate to their shareholdings.

-Furthermore, Section 36 of the Foreign Business Act criminalizes nominee shareholding arrangements, imposing severe penalties on both the foreign investor and the Thai nominee, including business closure, deportation, fines up to 1 million baht per day, and imprisonment of up to 3 years.
+In addition, Section 36 specifically criminalizes nominee shareholding arrangements.
+The law penalizes both the foreign investor and the Thai nominee and authorizes sanctions that include business closure, deportation, fines of up to one million baht per day, and imprisonment of up to three years.

 Learn how to establish a Thai limited company with expert legal guidance tailored to your business needs.